eriadam/argo-workflows/docs/multi-cluster.md

   # It is acceptable for this to be a random UUID, but once set, it should not be changed.
   cluster: my-cluster-x
 ```

+Finally, the target cluster must have the `workflowtaskresoult` CRD installed.

+Any service account used by a workflow will need to have the standard executor role and permission.

 ## Labels